-You can delete an existing database token owned by an authorized user that has access to the related group.
+You can delete an existing database token owned by an authorized user that has access to the related workspace.

-Also, you can rename the token by clicking ‘Rename’.
+Also, you can rename the token by clicking the Rename button.

-Database token are effective if the token has the correct permissions.
-A database token can be used to create, read, update and delete rows in a table.
+Database tokens are effective if the token has the correct permissions.
+A database token can be used to create, read, update, and delete rows in a table.
 Include the access token in the API request to access data from the database.

 It is possible to set permissions on the table level.
 The Database table rows endpoints can be used for these operations.

-The permission toggles indicate per operation which permissions the database token has within the whole group.
+The permission toggles indicate per operation which permissions the database token has within the whole workspace.
 If the value of for example

-true, then the token can create rows in all tables related to the group.
+true, then the token can create rows in all tables related to the workspace.

-If all tables in the group are checked, then the token creates permissions for all the tables in the database selected.
+If all tables in the workspace are checked, then the token creates permissions for all the tables in the database selected.
 The same applies if a database reference is provided.